ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 **Hempel's Ravens Paradox**: Consider the hypothesis "All ravens are black."
 We have "All things that are not black are not ravens."
 According to Nicod's criterion, a white shirt confirms "All ravens are black."

 Answer: A white shirt does confirms it in that it rules out a possibility to falsify the hypothesis.

+Tentative: confirmation depends on how much samples have you tested

+Problem: We are very certain that cooper is conducted, but how many copper have we tested in the universe?

+Hempel's solution: accept the conclusion in only some occasion.

+Confirmation only occurs when hypothesis hold up to *epistemic risk.* A white shirt is not an evidence in the context where the hypothesis is not a risk; But if you don't know it is a shirt and it flew over you and you thought it might be a raven, then it would threat the hypothesis that "all ravens are black".
+In this case, since the hypothesis is at risk, this count as a evidence.

+All humans are under 11 feet tall
+You see a human that is 10.999 feet tall
+This is a positive instance, but you seems less confident